US military service members likely to pay double in FICA taxes for deferment payback

 "It was well-intentioned, right," Cathcart, a U.S. Army veteran who now serves as the executive director of Mission Roll Call, told Fox News.
 "How do we help service members and federal employees out during this COVID pandemic?
 But it was a FICA tax deferral and so service members had no choice.
 It was applied automatically.

 "A lot of folks never even knew what happened.
 And starting Jan.
-1, federal taxes will double to call all that back."
+1, [FICA] taxes will double to call all that back."

 Cathcart and his organization are calling upon lawmakers in Washington to lift the mandate on baying back the taxes before the end of the year.